kimkimani/guruspedia/content/articles/how-to-setup-internationalization-in-reactjs-using-react-18next/index.md

 status: publish
 published: true
 url: /how-to-setup-internationalization-in-reactjs-using-react-18next/
-title: How to set up Internationalization in React.js using react-i18next
+title: A Definitive Guide to Internationalization in React.js using react-i18next
 description: In this guide, you will learn how to use react-i18next to implement Internationalization in React apps.
 date: 2023-07-20T00:00:00-13:00
 topics: [Web, Coding]